Edit: Sep 2019

 Why Power BI is so Important

+So, what is Power BI?
 Microsoft Power BI is the single most important thing to happen in the data analytics market since the introduction of Microsoft Excel 30 years ago.
 The reasons it is so important include:

 - Despite the heritage from SSAS and Excel, Power BI is actually being built/rebuilt using the latest technologies including HTML 5.0, cloud computing, column store databases and modern smart phone mobile apps.